Elite50/slate/source/includes/_profile-object.md

  | VotedEarly | An object representing whether or not the profile voted early
  | VotedAbsentee | An object representing whether or not the profile voted absentee
  | VotedPrimaryParty | The primary party ballot the profile used
+VoterRegistrations | Registered | A flag indicating whether or not a profile is registered
+ | StateVoterID | A text value for the voter ID supplied by the state
+ | CountyVoterID | A text value for the voter ID supplied by the county
+ | VoterRegistrationDate | The date the voter originally registered to vote
+ | VoterRegistrationParty | The political party that the profile registered under
+ | VoterRegistrationRegion | The region or state the person is registered in
+ | VoterRegistrationVoterStatus | The registration status of the profile